AlbertoCuadra/fbm/README.md

 This code generates patterns using the fractional Brownian motion (FBM), a mathematical technique used to create fractal-like images.
 The code is inspired in the well-documented posts from M. McGuire [1], I. Quilez [2], and P. Gonzalez-Vivo & J. Lowe [3].

-The code was used to create the cover of a PhD thesis titled ```Development of a wide-spectrum thermochemical code with application to planar reaction and non-reacting shocks```.
+The code was used to create the cover of my PhD thesis titled ```Development of a wide-spectrum thermochemical code with application to planar reaction and non-reacting shocks```.

 The process to generate the cover was as follows: